MihaiBlebea/mihaiblebea-content/go_project_structue.md

 Let's explore...

 > Go is a strong typed, compiled and OOP language.
-Well, sort of.
+Well... sort of.

 There are structs that resemble classes, and functions attached to structs that may seem like methods.